-Never use the N position to drive down a long hill.
-There is no engine braking and the brakes are subjected to excessive stain.
+Never use the ${\bf N}$ position to drive down a hill.
+The engine does not function as a brake and the brakes are subjected to excessive stain.

 You could damage the automatic gearbox if you drive down hills with the gear lever in position N and the engine switched off.